 We offer an extensive support package throughout your studies.
 We have a range of support and services available to help ensure that your time at the University is as enjoyable and rewarding as possible.
 Our services offer support in many areas including academic, mental and physical health, disabilities, and general student support.

 Visit our Support Hub to find out more.

 Does the University have Halls of Residence?

 We have on-campus, town centre and suburban off-campus options.
 Visit our Accommodation pages to find out more about the types of accommodation offered at each location and the prices.

 Can I live in private accommodation?

-Yes, private accommodation is available and is the only option if you are bringing dependents, as they cannot live with you in halls of Residence.
+Yes, private accommodation is available and is the only option if you are a PhD student bringing dependents, as they cannot live with you in halls of Residence.
 Please refer to our Guidance for international students thinking of living off-campus and to the UKCISA website for helpful information and advice.